Shariqbinrashid/Freelancing-app-in-android-studio/readme.txt

 -User can post Job and see its posted job on profile

--All the other things like notifications , gigs etc will be shown through queries in presentation as we were not able to complete full app before deadline.
+-All the other things like notifications , gigs etc is shown through queries in presentation as we were not able to complete full app before deadline.